nabaid/Group-size-and-environmental-obstacles-drive-acoustic-call-properties-for-wild-gray-bats/README.md

 # Group-size-and-environmental-obstacles-drive-acoustic-call-properties-for-wild-gray-bats
 Data and code for" Group size and environmental obstacles drive acoustic call properties for wild gray bats in flight: a data-driven analysis"

+Data is found in the .csv files named "NF", "NM", "OF", and "OM" representing the environmental conditions: no obstacles few bats, no obstacles many bats, obstacles few bats, and obstacles many bats respectively.
+For each file, the columns are arranged by number of bats, calls per bat, acoustic power per bat, total calls, and total acoustic power.
+Transfer entropy (TE) is calculated using the file "TE_wFigure.m" which includes TE of permuted source arrays to compare the significance of the true TE via a z-score test.
+A figure of the TE of the original data vs a swarm plot of the TE of the permuted sources is also given by this code.
+SINDy is calculated using the file "SINDy_wFigure.m".
+This file is divided into sections to make each step more organized.
+These sections are to be ran in order starting by loading data and adding a path to SINDy.
+This code includes spliting data and running test, train, and validate.
+The final section includes a figure to view your results as a color map.